baweaver/Dantalion/README.md

 ### So what gave you the idea?

 If a human can do it with enough time, a computer plus a human can do it faster.
 Why waste time doing something that you've already done, or writing for multiple platforms when the essence is the same?
 I, like some programmers, don't like repeating myself if possible.
 I like to find ways to shorten work time and improve efficiency.
 This is a product of that desire.

+This actually spawned from my other Ops tool, Mime.
+I happened to think the documentation of it was quite useful for other things so I began to expand it, a lot.
+This may well tie back into mime.

 ### Can I help?